-Ward, Eric J.; Adkison, Milo; Couture, Jessica; Dressel, Sherri C.; Litzow, Mike; Moffitt, Steve; Neher, Tammy; Trochta, John; Brenner, Richard.
-2017.
+Ward, Eric J.; Adkison, Milo; Couture, Jessica; Dressel, Sherri C.; Litzow, Mike; Moffitt, Steven D.; Neher, Tammy; Trochta, John; Brenner, Richard E. 2017.
 Evaluating signals of oil spill impacts, climate, and species interactions in Pacific herring and Pacific salmon populations in Prince William Sound and Copper River, Alaska.
 PLoS ONE.
-(Abstract)
+(Abstract) (Online version)